fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 * Skim [fun piece on canning](http://www.bbc.com/news/magazine-21689069).
 Note: some of the embedded media sometimes doesn't work for me, but don't worry if you encounter similar issues.

 ### Sep 7
+{% include alert.html class='danger' title='Executive Summaries' text="
-* DUE: Executive summaries of _Nature's Metropolis_ and its significance for the course.
+Come to class with a ~250-word executive summary of _Nature's Metropolis_ and its significance for the course.
+"%}

 * Harvey Levenstein, _Revolution at the Table_, 121-136 (Best for Babies, 1880-1930).
 * Amy Bentley, "Inventing Baby Food: Gerber and the Discourse of Infancy in the United States," 92-109.